The 12 best free job posting sites for employers

 5. Facebook

-Facebook reintroduced local job listings in October 2025 with a community-focused hiring feature, and it’s free to post.
-It reaches a large, local, non-LinkedIn audience, which makes it useful for the exact roles LinkedIn is bad at: hourly, retail, hospitality, service, and shift work.
+Meta relaunched local job listings on Facebook Marketplace in October 2025, and posting is genuinely free: no card, no boost required.
+It reaches a large, local, non-LinkedIn audience, useful for the exact roles LinkedIn is bad at: hourly, retail, hospitality, service, and shift work.
 The catch is that it’s built for local and community reach, not for searching, so it’s weak for specialized or remote-professional roles.
 For hourly and high-volume hiring, it’s one of the better free additions to Indeed.

 6. Glassdoor